 Value of Award: A stipend of £11,472.
 Each scholarship has an additional budget for travel, equipment/consumables and training to support your research.
 KESS II MPhil Scholarship holders do not pay fees.

 Length: Full-time for 1 Year.
-(Theses must be submitted 3 months after the funded three year study period.)
+(Theses must be submitted 3 months after the funded one-year study period.)

 Training: The achievement of a Postgraduate Skills Development Award (PSDA) is compulsory for each KESS II scholar (The PSDA is based on a 60 credit award, which is an additional award to the PhD).